David Zucker: Environmentalism

-Zucker has been an active supporter of TreePeople since 1988 and is now the longest continuously serving board member (1990) in the organization's history.
+David Zucker has been an active supporter of TreePeople since 1988 and is now the longest continuously serving board member (1990) in the organization's history.

-Zucker has been an advocate of solar-powered and electric cars since the '90s.
+He has been an advocate of solar-powered and electric cars since the '90s.
 "I can't complain about the smog in Los Angeles if I'm contributing to it," Zucker said to the Sun Sentinel in 1990.

 Recurring cast members

 Among all of his directed and/or produced parody films, Zucker had frequently cast the late Leslie Nielsen.